hackforla/lucky-parking/README.md

 For 15% csv sample that is cleaned: make sample frac=0.15 clean=True

 #### Uploading your changes to your fork
-Create a fork of the repo--this is your version of our code from which you will do pull requests from.
+If you haven't already, create a fork of the repo--this is your version of our code from which you will do pull requests from.
 Make sure that you have 2-factor authentication activated.
-Create a personal token by clicking on your avatar the top right corner -> Settings -> Developer settings -> Personal access tokens and create a new token with the appropriate permissions.
+Create a personal token by clicking on your avatar the top right corner and then going to -> Settings -> Developer settings -> Personal access tokens and create a new token with the appropriate permissions.
 Copy this resulting token.
-Use the credential store to locally store your password `git config credential.helper cache' Make changes to your code and push your changes to your fork 'git push origin citation-analysis'.
+Use the credential store to locally store your password `git config credential.helper cache` Make changes to your code, add them `git add .`, commit it `git commit -m 'your comment here'`, and push your changes to your fork `git push origin citation-analysis`.
 Enter your username and the token string as your password.
+Initiate a pull request.

 # Create your conda environment
 make create_environment